Silvia Coss

 How would you like to be taken care of, whether by your daughters or by others in the future?

-In our last interview, you mentioned you would like to stay in the United States, given that you consider it more your home than Mexico.
+You mentioned that you would like to stay in the United States, given that you consider it your home more than Mexico.
 Would that still apply in your old age?

-Yes, completely.
-One hundred percent.
-I want to stay here because I have spent more years here than there.
-I really don’t know.
-I can’t [see] myself there [in Mexico] again.
-Although you may not believe it, look, you say, Oh, I couldn’t.
-I mean, yes, you can.
-In my mind, I want to stay here.
-But in the future, I don’t know where I will be.
-We do not know.
-Look, many people right now with the pandemic were people who lived here in the building and said, ‘No, I already bought [it]; look at this, Silvia, you have to buy it.’
+You see, many people right now during the pandemic were people who lived here in the building and said, ‘No, I already bought it.
+Look at this, Silvia, you have to buy it.’
 They were paying it off little by little.
 And look, now, with the pandemic, they died.
-And wha happened?
+And what happened?
 They were cremated.
-I mean, they [cremated] them because they could not be buried just like that.
-So, the truth is that the future is uncertain.
+I mean, they were cremated because they could not be buried just like that.
+The truth is that the future is uncertain.
 Nobody knows.
-So it’s better to be grateful and happy.
-And the future — well, God has it in his hands, but I would like to stay here, yes, and if not, then Mexico is fine.
+It’s better to be grateful and happy.
+The future — well, God has it in his hands, but I would like to stay here, yes, and if not, then Mexico is fine.

-Would you like to share something else before concluding?
+Would you like to share anything else before concluding?

 No. Well, I don’t know if the interview went well or if what I have been talking about has been interesting.

-Of course, it has!
-It’s very enjoyable listening to you and talking, especially about those who are no longer with us but in memory.
-I’m very glad that you shared that all with me.
+Of course, it has.
+It was delightful listening to you and talking, especially about those who are no longer with us but in memory.
+I’m so glad that you shared all of that with us.
 I appreciate it very much.

 You’re welcome.
-I’ve [shared] the beautiful things, but there are always sad things as well.
-But the important thing is to talk about what we’ve learned from our ancestors.
+I’ve shared the beautiful things, but there are always sad things as well.
+The important thing is to talk about what we’ve learned from our ancestors.
 That is the most important thing.
-So, that’s what I could tell you; that’s what I have lived and what I remember from living with my grandparents, from both my mother’s and my father’s sides.
+I’ve shared what I could.
+That is what I have lived and remember from living with my grandparents, from both my mother’s and father’s sides.